 I try to make functional objects which double up as contemporary decoration.
 The clocks, especially, I hope make good conversation pieces.

 Since my first art market at Harley Gallery Christmas Market in 2014, I have done many more.
 My last one was at the Hepworth Wakefield Christmas Market in 2019.

-I had intended to take 2020 off from all markets, as 2019 was quite a gruelling year!
+I had intended to take 2020 off from all markets, as 2019 was quite a gruelling year – great for sales but not so much for my health!
 As it turned out, Covid cancelled most markets in 2020 and much of 2021.
-They are gradually restarting but I think it’ll be 2022 before things get back to “normal”.

-OK it’s now September 2022 and markets aren’t back to normal yet.
 I’m still in Buxton at Pavilion Gardens, and in Manchester in Studio One at the Craft and Design Centre on Oak Street, Northern Quarter.
-Also Yorkshire Sculpture Park (coasters only).